 - A somewhat strange example: in the movie Joe's Apartment, Lily is working to make a garden in a depressed neighbourhood to make it a better place.
 The villains of the story make sure that the garden is destroyed.
 Joe likes Lily and wishes her to be happy and with the help of his cockroach friends and all of the rats, pigeons, etc. that the roaches can muster, Lily's garden is rebuilt.

 - Subverted example in The Proposition, where Stanley's struggle to maintain a proper English rose garden (complete with picket fence) in the dry Australian outback is a metaphor for his hopeless ambition to "tame" the country he's living in.

-- Done somewhat unintentionally in the Belgariad.
-Garion's cousin Adara asks him to make a bush bloom to prove his magic.
+- Belgariad: Done somewhat unintentionally: Garion's cousin Adara asks him to make a bush bloom to prove his magic.
 He refuses because doing so would kill the bush, but takes a twig and creates a flower just for her.
 The two go back home, leaving the flower forgotten.
 And many years later, they find it has spread throughout the area, and moreover, has powerful curative properties.

 - The Man Who Planted Trees is a male equivalent on the idea.
 See the other wiki for details.

 - Mistborn: Kelsier's Dead to Begin With wife Mare had had this intention in the face of a history of a thousand years in a Crapsack World.
 She had a picture of a flower (no one alive had ever seen one) that she carried to her death and bequeathed to Kelsier.
 The picture later passes on to Vin, who gives it to Sazed when he's facing a religious crisis.
 And in the end, Sazed becomes a God, and uses the picture, among other information, to recreate the world as it once was.
 The surviving characters awaken to find themselves in a field of flowers.